Winterizing Your Tiny Home

 Cold weather plus moisture leads to condensation and mold if unmanaged.

-• Using bathroom and kitchen exhaust fans
+• Use bathroom and kitchen exhaust fans

-• Running a small dehumidifier
+• Run a small dehumidifier

-• Avoiding unvented heaters indoors
+• Avoid unvented heaters indoors

-• Wiping down window condensation
+• Wipe down window condensation

-• Leaving airflow space behind furniture
+• Leave airflow space behind furniture

 A dry interior actually feels warmer and is healthier long term.